 And that, my friends, is the WHOLE POINT!

-The projects are BIG and sure … you can’t take them home.
+The projects are BIG and they won’t fit in your backpack.
 But the process is BIGGER and you can take that wherever your imagination allows.

 If this sounds like something you’d be into, we can’t wait to meet you!